Medical Care and Your 6- to 12-Year-Old

 The doctor also might talk with your child about the importance of personal care and hygiene; warn against using alcohol, tobacco, or drugs; and stress safety (wearing a bicycle helmet, using seatbelts, etc.).

-The doctor also may ask about and provide counseling on behavioral issues, learning problems, difficulties at school, and other concerns.
+The doctor also may ask about and provide counseling on behavioral issues, learning problems, problems at school, and other concerns.

 As your child becomes a teen, the doctor may ask you to leave the room to allow a more private conversation.
 It's an important part of kids moving toward independence and taking responsibility for their own health.